BJames21AD020/remote4/README.md

-nodemailer throws an error so use this mail temporarily vimalbe12@gmail.com hellohi11
+nodemailer throws an error to add new user, so use this mail temporarily vimalbe12@gmail.com hellohi11

 websapp features
 you can add daily routines